influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/other_installation/google_marketplace.md

 ## Accessing the cluster

 The cluster's IP address is only reachable from within the GCP network (or subnetwork) specified in the solution configuration.
-A cluster can only be reached from instances or services within the same GCP network/subnetwork it was provisioned in.
+A cluster can only be reached from instances or services within the same GCP network or subnetwork that it was provisioned in.

 Using the GCP Cloud Shell or `gcloud` CLI, create a new instance that will be used to access the InfluxDB Enterprise cluster.